TproJapan/EventServer/README.md

 (2) Make

-    Open the file "EventServer/SampleService/src/Boost_Path.txt"

-    Override the "PROJ_HOME" in TcpCommon.h with your path.
+    Override the "PROJ_HOME" in TcpCommon.h with your path to the makefile.

     Make the project